UofT-DSI/sampling/03_instructional_team/markdown_slides/05_cluster_sampling_slides.md

 - Decreased precision
   - SSUs in each cluster tend to share similar characteristics
   - More difficult to generalize to population-level estimates

 ---

-# Exercise: What are some trade-offs between cluster sampling and stratified sampling?

----